Allegheny Airlines Flight 371: Passengers

-Twenty-five people on board were killed with a manager of a Philadelphia sportswear company who was on a business trip, the only survivor.
+Twenty-five people on board were killed, with a manager of a Philadelphia sportswear company who was on a business trip as the only survivor.
 Two other passengers initially survived but died before they could be transported.

 Crew members

 There were 4 crew members on board, 3 pilots and a flight attendant.
 Captain Thomas Ronald Goldsmith had over 12,000 hours and worked for Allegheny for nine years.
 Co-pilots George Matthew Bowers was occupying the right hand seat and Donald Winston Tygert was seated in the jump seat.
-The lone steward was 28 year-old William Thompson Conger, Jr.
+The lone steward was 28 year-old William Thompson Conger Jr.

 Investigation

 Aviation crash investigators were called immediately following the crash and arrived on the crash site the following day.
 The Civil Aeronautics Board opened an investigation on December 2, 1959.
 Possible causes for the crash released in a pre-investigation interview were that of pilot error, inclement weather conditions, cockpit instrumental or mechanical failure.

-On November 8, 1960 the board released its findings saying: "The Board believes that this accident was caused by the captain's failure to execute a timely abandoned approach.
+On November 8, 1960, the board released its findings saying: "The Board believes that this accident was caused by the captain's failure to execute a timely abandoned approach.
 The probable accidental caging of the fluxgate compass, which would have resulted in an erroneous heading indication, is considered to be a likely contributing factor."

 As a result of the crash from 1961 onward the Federal Aviation Administration required all commercial aircraft to adopt suitable guards on all aircraft that have fluxgate compass caging switches located in a position which would permit inadvertent actuation.